This page is still being written. Please check back from time to time.

 Jerome, translator of the first Latin bible in the fifth century, along with Wycliffe, translator

-of the first English bible, translate this as
+version), translate this as

 "departure".
 If we adopt this translation, the passage means that the day of the Lord cannot come before the departure of the church